 “We have money laundering rules that cover banks and credit unions and stockbrokers and gold dealers and even Western Union, but the current rules don’t cover big parts of the crypto industry…

 Look, the rules should be simple: same kind of transaction, same kind of risk, means the same kind of rules.
-And that’s why Senator Roger Marshall and I are reintroducing our anti-money laundering bill to clamp down on crypto crime and to give regulators the tools they need to stop the flow of crypto to drug traffickers in places like North Korea and Iran.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+And that’s why Senator Roger Marshall and I are reintroducing our anti-money laundering bill to clamp down on crypto crime and to give regulators the tools they need to stop the flow of crypto to drug traffickers in places like North Korea and Iran.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action